 Led by: Richard Hobbs, Nicola Small

-SMC will obtain and review data summarising our progress (including the department, University and MSD) on numbers of staff, senior staff and students from ethnic minority and underrepresented groups.
+DSC will obtain and review data summarising our progress (including the department, University and MSD) on numbers of staff, senior staff and students from ethnic minority and underrepresented groups.

 Led by: All